aneesh-joshi/Similarity-Learning-Evaluation-Scripts/final_report.md

 	- While testing and validating, you will inevitably encounter an unkown word (a word not in your word2index dictionary).
 All these unkown words should be set to the same vector.
 Again, you can choose between a zero vector and a random vector.
 6. Once all the data is in the right format, we need to create a generator which will stream out batches of training examples (with padding added ofcourse).
 In the Question Answering context, there is a special consideration here.
 Usually, a training set will be of the form `[(q1, (d1, d2, d3), (q2, (d4, d5)))]` with the releavnce labels like `[(1, 0, 0), (0, 1)]`.
 While setting up training examples, it's a good idea to make training pairs like [(q, d_rel), (q, d_not_relevant), (q, d_relevant), ...].
 This "should" help the model learn the correct classification by contrasting relevant and non relevant answers.
 7. Now that you batch generator is spitting out batches to train on, create a model, fix the loss, optimizer and other such parameters and train.
 8. The metrics usually reported by a library like Keras won't be very useful to evaluate your model as it trains.
-So, at the end of each epoch, you should set up your own callback as I have done in [this](TODO) line.
+So, at the end of each epoch, you should set up your own callback as I have done [here](https://github.com/aneesh-joshi/Similarity-Learning-Evaluation-Scripts/blob/master/sl_eval/models/utils/custom_callbacks.py)
 9. Once the model training is done, evaluate it on the test set.
-You can obviously use your own implementation, but as a standard, it would be better to write your results into the TREC format as I have done [here](TODO) and then use the `trec_eval` binary described before for evaluating.
+You can obviously use your own implementation, but as a standard, it would be better to write your results into the TREC format as I have done [here](https://github.com/aneesh-joshi/Similarity-Learning-Evaluation-Scripts/blob/06af2545b3034fb28a125233ed7722d128855791/evaluation_scripts/WikiQA/eval_wikiqa.py#L224) and then use the `trec_eval` binary described before for evaluating.
 This standardizes evaluation and makes it easier for others to trust the result.
 10. Saving models can get a bit tricky, especially if you're using keras.
 Keras prefers it's own way of saving against the satandard gensim `util.SaveLoad` You will have to save the keras model separate from the non-keras model and combine them while loading.
-Moreover, if you have any Lambda Layer, you will have to replace them with custom layers like I did [here](TODO) for the TopK Layer.
+Moreover, if you have any Lambda Layer, you will have to replace them with custom layers like I did [here](https://github.com/aneesh-joshi/Similarity-Learning-Evaluation-Scripts/blob/master/sl_eval/models/utils/custom_layers.py) for the TopK Layer.

-Most of the above has been done in [my script](TODO) and you can mostly just use that skeleton while changing just the `_get_keras_model` function.
+Most of the above has been done in [my script](https://github.com/aneesh-joshi/Similarity-Learning-Evaluation-Scripts/blob/master/sl_eval/models/drmm_tks.py) and you can mostly just use that skeleton while changing just the `_get_keras_model` function.

 Once my DRMM_TKS model was set up, it was performing very poorly (0.54 on MAP).
 After trying every idea I could imagine for fine tuning it, I ended up with a model which performed 0.63 on MAP.
 Beyond this point, however, I didn't feel like any changes I made would make it perform any better.
 You are welcome to try.
 Seeing that DRMM_TKS wasn't doing so well, I moved my attention to the next best performing model in my list of model, [MatchPyramid](https://arxiv.org/abs/1606.04648).
 This model, after some tuning, managed to score 0.64-0.65 MAP.